pcmarks/ddd_elixir_demo_stage1/README.md

 ## Stage 1 Description
 The function of Cargo Tracking is the focus of this stage.
 Two types of users have access to Cargoes and Handling Events: Clerks and Shipping Operations Managers (OpsManagers) who both work for a Shipping Company.

-Clerks are customer facing Shipping employess that can retrieve the progress of particular cargo as it is handled by Cargo Handlers.
+Clerks are Shipping employess who can retrieve the status and progress of a particular cargo as it is handled by Cargo Handlers.
 Cargo Handlers are organizations that play some role in the progress of the cargo from its source to its destination.
 A few of the typical Handlers are:

 * Customs
 * Sea Shipping Companies
 * Land Shipping Companies
 * Ports (Unloading and Loading)

-An action performed by a Handler produces a Handling Event.

-Clerks can access the latest status of a specific cargo via a query.
-The subsequent display shows the handling history of that cargo and its current status.

-OpsManagers are Shipping employess who have access to more shipping data via multi-faceted queries.
-These searches are limited in Stage 1: only providing a list of all Handling Events presently known by the Shipping Company.
+OpsManagers are Shipping employees who have access to more shipping data via multi-faceted queries.
+These searches are limited in Stage 1 to only providing a list of all Handling Events presently known by the Shipping Company.
 Subsequent stages of this demo will provide the OpsManagers with more functions, such as finding all Cargoes that passed thru a specific port.

-Subsequent stages may also implement separate logins and authorization for Clerks and Clerks.
+Subsequent stages may also implement separate logins and authorization for Clerks and OpsManagers.

 ## DDD Aspects
 This stage demonstrates the following aspects of DDD: